coreyz206/urbex_map/README.md

   * Get a domain name

 #### Priority 3
+  * Restructure git repo for ease of access & updates
   * Configure a PUT in the API for authorized users to edit existing location objects
   * Configure a DELETE in the API for authorized users to delete existing location objects
   * Spice up this readme